dassschaf/nextcontrol/readme.md

 A server controller to be used with Trackmania (2020) dedicated servers.
 Should also work with Trackmania 2 dedicated servers.

 ### Requirements
-- Node.JS (requires ECMAScript modules support!)
+- Node.JS
 - MongoDB
 - Dedicated Server

 ### Installation
-- extract files somewhere
+- extract the files somewhere
+- move to the extracted files and run `npm install`
-- rename `settings-sample.js` into `settings.js` and change the values in the file according to your local setup
+- rename `settings-sample.js` to `settings.js` and adjust the file to your setup
+- run with `node .`

 To add admins in TM2020 you currently need to figure out logins manually, for example by opening the editor and saving a track and copy/remember it from the overview screen shown when saving.